 The Sea Cleaners are a non-profit organisation with a big vision.
 Their aim is to preserve New Zealand’s coastline for the benefit of marine life and for the enjoyment of all users.
 Their long term strategy is to educate people on how to dispose of their rubbish in eco-friendly ways.
 Their clean-up initiative is driven by the current problem with rubbish in our waterways.

 The Sea Cleaners clean-up initiative in Waitemata Harbour has been running for over 12 years and has collected over 3.5 million litres of rubbish.
 They also have operations running in the Coromandel and will soon be branching out to the Bay of Plenty.

 If you would like to volunteer or donate to The Sea Cleaners, you can via their GiveaLittle page.

 About the author

 Crafter.
 Creator.
-Online shop-a-holic.
-Mum of two.
+Online shopaholic.
+Mum of three.
 Lover of wine and travel.

-Emma joined the TwentyTwo team in 2017 and leads the marketing and communications.
+Emma joined the TwentyTwo team in 2017 and leads our marketing and communications.
 Her marketing skills drive our digital presence and brand strategy.
-Emma has over seven years’ experience working with growing New Zealand owned organisations, supporting their advance with marketing know-how.
+Emma has over ten years’ experience working with growing New Zealand-owned organisations, supporting their advance with marketing know-how.

 I recently sat down with Lisa Parlane, Facilities and Procurement Manager from Sport NZ to learn about their journey - moving a team of 72 Sport NZ staff and 20 sub-tenants (from NZ Recreation Association and the Mountain Safety Council) into a new, single level, collaborative office space in the Harbour City Tower, Wellington CBD.